xlab-si/xopera-docs/_sources/02-cli.rst.txt

     .. tab:: Description

-        The ``opera package`` command is used to create a valid TOSCA CSAR - a deployable zip (or tar) compressed archive file (CSAR = Cloud Service Archive).
+        The ``opera package`` command is used to create a valid TOSCA CSAR - a deployable zip compressed archive file (CSAR = Cloud Service Archive).
         TOSCA CSARs contain the blueprint of the application that we want to deploy.
         The process includes packaging together the TOSCA service template and all the accompanying files.